DessimozLab/FastOMA/README.md

 ```

-# Run on cluster
+# Run on a cluster
-For running on a SLURM cluster you can use the provided recipe `gethog3_script_slurm.nf`.
+For running on a SLURM cluster you can add `-c ../nextflow_slurm.config`  to the commond line.

 ```
 # cd gethog3/testdata
-# rm -r out_folder work        #You may remove stuff from previous run
+# rm -r out_folder work          # You may remove stuff from previous run
+# ls ../gethog3_script_slurm.nf

-nextflow ../gethog3_script_slurm.nf  --input_folder in_folder   --output_folder out_folder
+nextflow ../gethog3_script.nf  -c ../nextflow_slurm.config   --input_folder in_folder   --output_folder out_folder
 ```

-You may need to re-run using `-resume` if the allocated time is not enough for your dataset.
+You may need to re-run nextflow command line by adding `-resume`, if the allocated time is not enough for your dataset.
-Alternatively,

 ## Change log